 |Transmission||5-speed MT & AMT|

 The front profile is a far cry from the previous model that carried a small grille up front.
-Sporting a new hexagonal grille, slightly reshaped projector headlamps with LED units, LED daytime running lights, the face of the new Dzire looks appealing.
+Sporting a new hexagonal grille, slightly reshaped projector headlamps with LED units and LED daytime running lights, the face of the new Dzire looks appealing.
 Additonally, the bumper and fog lamps add more its new appearance.
 Also See – New Maruti Dzire Picture Gallery & Details

 The look from side has been largely retained, save for the 15-inch alloy wheels (available from Z trim onwards).
 It is to be noted that the precision cut, two-tone alloy wheels are restricted to the range topping variants and the raked A-pillar enhances its sedan-like stance.

-Maruti Suzuki introduced three new shades on the new Dzire – Oxford Blue, Sherwood Brown and Gallant Red.
-There are three more colour options including Magma Grey, Silky Silver and Pearl Arctic White.
+The new 2017 Dzire comes in a choice of six paint schemes – Oxford Blue, Sherwood Brown, Gallant Red, Magma Grey, Silky Silver and Pearl Arctic White.